 Cherokee, NC (Qualla Boundary)

->

-> Jerry Wolfe tells stories and talks about Cherokee history, culture, and language.
-His programs fascinate people of all ages.
-As a storyteller, Wolfe recounts. traditional Cherokee legends, and also tells stories about his experiences growing up in Cherokee, about the boarding schools, and about stickball games.
-As a young man, he played Cherokee stickball and learned to carve the sticks from- wood.
-Today he is often in demand as a "caller" or announcer for stickball games.
-He also tells stories about his grandfather's experiences in the Civil War.
+Jerry Wolfe was a tireless champion of Cherokee history, culture, and language.
+His programs fascinated people of all ages.
+As a storyteller, Wolfe recounted traditional Cherokee legends, and told stories about his experiences growing up in Cherokee, about the boarding schools, and about stickball games.
+As a young man, he played Cherokee stickball and learned to carve the sticks from wood.
+He was often in demand as a "caller" or announcer for stickball games.
+He told stories about his grandfather's experiences in the Civil War.

->

-> In 2003, Jerry Wolfe received the North Carolina Folk Heritage Award honoring his work in preserving the stickball traditions.
-At present, Jerry Wolfe works in the Outreach Program of the Museum of the Cherokee Indian.
-He has presented programs on Cherokee culture at High Point, Thomasville, Winston-Salem, Fort Bragg, Warren Wilson College, Western Carolina University, the North Carolina Welcome Center, and for groups from all over the world at the Museum of the Cherokee Indian.
-Wolfe continues to call the stickball games at the Cherokee Fair each fall.
+In 2003, Jerry Wolfe received the North Carolina Folk Heritage Award honoring his work in preserving the stickball traditions.
+In his later years, Jerry Wolfe worked in the Outreach Program of the Museum of the Cherokee Indian.
+He presented programs on Cherokee culture at High Point, Thomasville, Winston-Salem, Fort Bragg, Warren Wilson College, Western Carolina University, the North Carolina Welcome Center, and for groups from all over the world at the Museum.
+Wolfe continued to call the stickball games at the Cherokee Fair each fall.

 In 2013, Jerry Wolfe received the designation of Beloved Man of the Eastern Band of Cherokee Indians, becoming the first Cherokee man to receive that honor in over 200 years.